Abortion, Holocaust comparison prompts calls for sex ed investigation in Alberta

 "The messaging in the video shown was irresponsible; it was medically inaccurate; it was theological.
-It was misinformation and it was myths," said Christina Stasia, the founder of Accessing Information not Myths (AIM).
+It was misinformation and it was myths," said Cristina Stasia, the founder of Accessing Information not Myths (AIM).

 'Completely unacceptable'